gfgghgftgffg/QuickTodoAdder/README.md

 Copy-Item config.example.json config.json
 ```

 Configure your model backend and todo.txt path in `config.json`.
-This local config uses your sleek file:
+The `todo_txt.path` value should point to the same `todo.txt` file opened by sleek:

 ```json
 "todo_txt": {